Mamtasingh1008/Product_Portfolio/README.md

 # Product_Portfolio
 Product_Portfolio

-Build a Customer Persona of Your Choice
+1. Build a Customer Persona of Your Choice,
-In this assignment, you will use a template to build a persona for a product of the company you work at (or any other company of your choice).
+In this assignment, I used a template to build a persona for a product of the company Flatmate Finder app.